 - Make the egg mixture: In a large bowl combine eggs, egg whites, milk, and half of the salt and pepper.
 Whisk together and set aside.

 - Add the cheese: Turn off the heat and pour the egg mixture into the pan with the veggies.
-Sprinkle in the Swiss cheese, gently pushing it into the eggs mixture and then sprinkle feta over the top.
+Sprinkle in the Swiss cheese, gently pushing it into the egg mixture, and then sprinkle feta over the top.

 - Bake: Pop the pan into the oven for 20-25 minutes or until set.
 Cool and enjoy.

 We love this frittata recipe as-is, but it’s also really easy to customize.
-Here’s some options:
+Here are some options:

 - Cheese: Instead of Swiss cheese, try using shredded cheddar cheese or shredded pepper jack.
 And instead of the crumbled feta, you could use goat cheese or gorgonzola cheese.

-- Protein: The recipe is naturally vegetarian, but if you’d like to add in some meat, try cooked turkey sausage, cooked diced ham or cooked crumbled bacon.
+- Protein: The recipe is naturally vegetarian, but if you’d like to add in some meat, try cooked turkey sausage or cooked diced ham.
 Crispy, crumbled bacon would also be delicious just crumbled over the top before serving.

 Frequently asked questions

 Frittatas make great leftovers!
-To store leftovers, slice into individual servings and place them in a single layer in an airtight container or large ziplock bag.
+To store leftovers, slice them into individual servings and place them in a single layer in an airtight container, and place in the fridge.
 If properly stored, this will keep for 3-4 days.

 - 1 pound asparagus